Skip to main content

 Side effects of chloramphenicol

-These common side effects of chloramphenicol happen in more than 1 in 100 people.
-There are things you can do to help cope with them:
+There are things you can do to help cope with these side effects of chloramphenicol.

-Chloramphenicol eyedrops or ointment can cause stinging or burning in your eye.
-This happens straight after using the eyedrops or ointment and only lasts for a short time.
+This can happen straight after using the eye drops or ointment and only lasts for a short time.

-Do not drive or operate machinery until your eyes feel comfortable again and your vision is clear.
+Do not drive, cycle or use machinery or tools until your eyes feel comfortable again and your vision is clear.

-Chloramphenicol eardrops can cause mild stinging, irritation, burning or itching in your ear.
 If the skin around your ear becomes red and irritated, tell your doctor.
-This is a sign of dermatitis and your doctor may recommend some different antibiotic eardrops for you.
+This is a sign of dermatitis and your doctor may recommend some different antibiotic ear drops for you.

 Serious side effects

-Call your doctor or call 111 now if you:
+Call a doctor or call 111 now if you:

 • feel especially tired or weak